 Key management personnel are members of the Executive Committee of the Bank.

-31. Subsidiaries
+30. Subsidiaries

-The subsidiaries of the Bank as at 31 December 2021 are detailed below.
+The subsidiaries of the Bank are detailed below.
 All the subsidiaries are registered in Guernsey except where otherwise indicated.
 The entities below are dormant, and their financial information has not been consolidated.